Spivak-adam/CS-361-MS-A/README.md

      event_type VARCHAR(100),
      ticket_url VARCHAR(255)
    );
-5. Start the microservice by writing "npm start" in the terminal
+5. Start the microservice by writing `npm start` in the terminal

 ## Usage